Understanding Fairness in Software Engineering: Insights from Stack Exchange: Introduction

 \emph{RQ2.3: What are the characteristics of the post owners?} We inferred post owners' demographics using manual analysis.
 Out of 14 inferable users' countries, the United States accounts for 50.67\% users.
 We observed that the distribution of users writing fairness posts in \textsc{Workplace StEx}, \textsc{Software Engineering StEx}, and \textsc{Project Management StEx} relates to the sites' population distribution.

-The key contributions of our work include the following: \begin{itemize} \item knowledge on fairness contexts and dimensions that software practitioners care about through the first exploration conducted on fairness questions and answers from \textsc{StEx} posts;
+The key contributions of our work include the following: \begin{itemize}[noitemsep,topsep=2pt] \item knowledge on fairness contexts and dimensions that software practitioners care about through the first exploration conducted on fairness questions and answers from \textsc{StEx} posts;

-\item characterizing software engineering fairness posts relating to the fairness dimensions described in the Organizational Justice literature;
+\item characterizing posts about fairness in software engineering relating to the fairness dimensions described in the OJ literature;

-\item a set of unique software engineering contexts in which fairness is discussed, accompanied by an analysis of the demographics of the post owners;
+\item a set of unique contexts in which fairness in software engineering is discussed, accompanied by an analysis of the demographics of the post owners;

-\item a manually annotated set of fairness posts useful for building automated tools and extending this work by focusing on specific fairness contexts or dimensions. \end{itemize}
+\item a manually annotated set of fairness posts useful for building automated tools and extending this work by focusing on specific fairness contexts or dimensions. \end{itemize} Our online repository \cite{figshare} contains source code used to retrieve and analyze data, results for all our RQs, and instructions how to replicate the results.
+The study has been concluded to be ethically appropriate by our institution.